 If you want a more advanced model for beginners, I think the JX2517 is a great choice.
 It’s still lightweight and easily transportable, but it also has some more advanced features, like stitch functions.

 The only complaint I have is that I’m not sure if this model has a metal frame like some of the other models on this list.
 It’s still durable and reliable, and sews like a dream irregardless.

-Singer Start 1304 – Perfect Simple Sewing Machine
+Singer Start 1304 – Perfect Beginner Sewing Machine

 Singer’s Start 1304 offers just the right number of features to make it a great simple sewing machine for beginners.
 Lightweight and easily portable, the 1304 can be used just about anywhere and is easy for users of all ages to use.